chepyle/DeepLearningTutorials/README.md

 #Quick Start

---Launch an Amazon EC2 GPU instance (g2.2xlarge), spot insance price is usually <0.20 USD.
+--Launch an Amazon EC2 GPU instance (g2.2xlarge), spot instance price is usually <0.20 USD.
 Be sure to select the availability zone when creating the instance in order to get the best available rate.
+Some (very under-tested) scripts should encapsulate the setup process:

 --Once logged in, enter the command:
 `curl https://raw.githubusercontent.com/chepyle/DeepLearningTutorials/master/setup_1.sh | sh`